Unskilled Jobs Draw Migrants, Changing Face Of Small Towns Across America

 "That was our culture," he says.
 "I know back in the '50s, they had a sign that said, 'Blacks don't let the sun set on you in Dumas, Texas.' "

-For decades, the huge beef plant has been a magnet for immigrant workers and Rhoades says most folks have adapted to the diverse population that is now a permanent feature of Moore County.
+The huge beef plant has been a magnet for immigrant workers for decades, and most folks have adapted to the diverse population that is now a permanent feature of Moore County, Rhoades says.

 "So our world has turned around," he says from his office inside the art deco courthouse.